 Many over-the-counter antihistamines last the whole day.
 Just make sure you don’t pop the ones containing chlorphenamine that can cause drowsiness (you don’t want to get caught napping during the speeches!)
 Look for labels mentioning cetrizine, fexofenadine or loratadine instead.
 Apart from pills, antihistamines come as nasal sprays and eye drops too.
+(Shout out to Benadryl Allergy Nasal Spray, £5.99 which has made a big difference to my life.)
 If it’s not too late, start taking them a couple of weeks before your wedding or your symptoms are due to start (easier said than done I know) but once you are taking them, if you’re still suffering it’s worth a visit to your GP to talk about other options.

 Pollen tends to be at it’s most unbearable in the morning so try to avoid an early outdoor ceremony.
 Same goes for any photographs.
 Stay inside if you can (hooray for air conditioning) and only venture al fresco mid afternoon when the pollen levels have dropped.

 If getting to and from the ceremony requires outdoor exposure, wear a veil and keep it down across your face so it acts like an anti-pollen screen.
 It’s well worth downloading the A.Vogel Pollen Forecast app onto your phone.
 Using GPS, it’ll tell you the forecasts for tree, grass and weed pollen where your wedding is taking place around the UK.

 Everyone wants their wedding day to be bright and sunny… even hayfever sufferers.
 It’s worth mentioning your allergy to the venue if you are hoping to go outside for drinks/pictures etc. If they cut the grass a couple of days before your wedding there won’t be so many pesky allergens in the air.